What Does Renters Insurance Cover?

 Medical expenses may include hospital stays, doctor's visits, tests, medications, physical therapy, and any other related costs deemed necessary by a physician.

-Some renters insurance policies may also include coverage for mental health services such as counseling or therapy sessions if they are deemed medically necessary by a licensed professional.
+Some renter's insurance policies may also include coverage for mental health services such as counseling or therapy sessions if deemed medically necessary by a licensed professional.

 What Kinds of Medical Bills Are Not Covered?

-Regarding what is not covered by renters insurance medical bills, it's important to remember that the policy will only cover incidents that occur on the rental property itself.
+Regarding what is not covered by renters insurance medical bills, it's important to remember that the policy will only cover incidents on the rental property.

-If you were to get injured away from the home or off-site in some way due to negligence from another party (such as in an auto accident), then your renters insurance policy would not usually provide coverage for these types of costs.
+If you were injured away from the home or off-site in some way due to negligence from another party (such as in an auto accident), then your renter's insurance policy would not usually provide coverage for these types of costs.

 Additionally, renters insurance does not typically cover intentionally self-inflicted injuries or any damages or illnesses caused by drug abuse.

-It’s important to read over your policy documents carefully in order to understand exactly what type of protection is offered by your particular plan and what types of medical expenses are excluded from coverage.
+It's essential to read your policy documents carefully to understand exactly what type of protection your particular plan offers and what medical expenses are excluded from coverage.

 Does Renters Insurance Cover Bedbugs?